What are the best earplugs for concerts in 2024? I'm a professional product tester and live music fanatic – these are my top picks

 (Image credit: Getty Images/Cavan Images)

-When I first started going to concerts in the mid-80s, earplugs for live music simply weren't a thing.
+When I first started going to live music events in the mid-80s, the best earplugs for concerts featured in this guide simply weren't a thing.
 I can't remember ever seeing anyone wearing them, and the thought of protecting my hearing when I went to a rock or metal gig just never entered my head.

 Years later, I'm now very aware how lucky I've been to avoid permanent hearing damage given the amount of live concerts I've attended since the 80s, but I'm acutely aware that others haven't been so fortunate.
 I've learned more about hearing loss, spoken with people who suffer from tinnitus and as a result, bought myself several pairs of earplugs over the years to help protect my ear health.

-With this in mind, myself and other members of the Louder team decided to test a number of earplugs at gigs: from tiny dive bars, to huge arenas and open-air festival sites, and both in the crowd and on the stage when performing ourselves.
+With this in mind, myself and other members of the Louder team have tested a wide range of earplugs at gigs: from tiny dive bars, to huge arenas and open-air festival sites, and both in the crowd and on the stage when performing ourselves.
 We've also consulted with hearing experts to compile this guide.

 Some earplugs offer comfort for long festival weekends, while others are best suited for music fans who also perform themselves.
-Right now, our top choice earplugs for gigs are the Loop Experience 2, which strike a perfect balance between performance, comfort and style.
-You can check out all our top picks below.
+Right now, our top choice earplugs for gigs overall are the Loop Experience 2, which strike a perfect balance between performance, comfort and style.
+You can check out all of mine and the team's top picks below.

 Editor's picks